 There’s something new and exciting with my photography.
 While I’ll continue to do the type of photography that you’ve come to know me for, I’ve been wanting to do more.
 I want to create images from my imagination, using both my photography and drawing skills.

-I will create these images in my spare time, so they will come out slowly, but I’m very excited to be working on them.
+I’m very excited to be working on them.

 I hope you enjoy them too.

 Nature and More